 Externally, a spacious covered veranda and outdoor workshop has been created by setting the line of the former facade back, providing protection from the weather while further framing and connecting the house with the surrounding landscape.

 Sustainability is central to the whole farmstead community, with the existing Cowshed structure upgraded with a super-insulated envelope and insulated panel roof.
-Meanwhile, the farm’s shared ground-source heat system and water treatment plant have been used to minimise the energy usage.
+Meanwhile, the farm’s ground-source heat system and shared water treatment plant have been used to minimise the energy usage.

 Cowshed demonstrates how an agricultural building can be celebrated, reused, and repurposed in a humble yet inventive way that is both welcoming as a family home and appropriate to its setting.
 Working with a constrained budget, David Kohn Architects should be applauded for creating a dwelling of simple means that offers so much more than the sum of its parts.